 Except for some historical dictionaries, only the most current editions of dictionaries and thesauri are kept in the Reference Collection.
 Superseded editions and many older works are kept in the Stacks.

 The Reference Collection includes a collection of directories in various subject areas in order to meet the demand for addresses, names, telephone numbers, and referral contacts.

 Reference collects directories in categories including the following:

 3. Governmental bodies

 4. Educational--schools, colleges, etc.

-In most cases only the latest edition is kept in the Reference Collection.
+In most cases only the latest edition of a directory is kept in the Reference Collection.
 Retention of earlier editions in Reference, or in the Stacks, is decided on a case-by-case basis.

 The Reference Collection includes many of the major general encyclopedias, such as Britannica and Americana.
 These sets are kept up to date through a three year rotation purchasing schedule which insures currency.
 Superseded editions are transferred to other locations within the Library or are withdrawn.
-Rod Library also maintains a link on its home page to the free Web version of Encyclopedia Britannica (http://britannica.com/ ).
+Rod Library also subscribes to Britannica Online.
 The Collection also features general encyclopedias in Russian, Spanish, Italian, French, and German.

 The Collection has specialized encyclopedias on many subjects.
 These one or multi-volume sets are selected on the basis of perceived need, strong reviews, and available funds.
 Responsibility for maintaining and weeding such titles falls to the appropriate RIS subject bibliographers.